 Abdominoplasty leaves a scar that remains hidden by the underwear.
 This plastic surgery is good for men and women, and improves a lot the appearance of the abdomen, making it flatter and firm.

-2-Women with one or more pregnancies.
-During pregnancy, extra skin is created due to the its expansion, mostly during the last three months when the fetus grows most.
-After childbirth, the skin looks slack and the abdomen looks bulging.
-This expansion of the skin of the abdomen also causes stretch marks.
-Candidate women to this surgery should not become pregnant again and must use a contraceptive method.
-However, in case they become pregnant, they can get to full term, although the skin deformity can be produced again.
+2-Women who have had one or more pregnancies.
+During pregnancies, extra skin is formed due to the expansion that occurs especially in the last three months when the fetus grows more and after delivery the skin looks loose and makes the abdomen look bulging.
+This expansion of the abdominal skin also causes the appearance of stretch marks.
+It is desirable that women who are candidates for this surgery do not become pregnant again and use a contraceptive method.
+However, in case of a new pregnancy, it can be carried to term, although the deformity may recur.

 The abdominoplasty is carried out through a long incision from one hip to the other, just above the pubis.
 A second incision is made around the navel to separate it from the surrounding tissues.
 Then, the skin of the abdominal walls is pulled up to the ribs until exposing the abdominal muscles.
 These muscles are the tensed and joined together in the midline, thus creating a firm abdominal wall and a narrower waist.
 The separated skin is stretched toward the pubis and the extra skin is removed; the navel is placed in its new position.
 Finally, it is stitched and a temporary draining tube is placed to remove any excess of fluids in the operated area, and covered with a bandage.
 In case of a mini-abdominoplasty.
 The skin is separated only between the incision and the navel, the extra skin is removed and then stitched.